Quickstart Guide

 tonk push

-Packages and uploads your application bundle.
+Packages and uploads your application bundle to the Tonk server.

 Usage: tonk push [options]